quicwg/ops-drafts/draft-ietf-quic-manageability.md

   connection ID is implicit.

 - length: the length of the remaining quic packet after the length field, present on long headers.
 This field is used to implement coalesced packets during the handshake (see {{coalesced}}).

+- spin bit: the spin bit supports passive measurement of RTT, and is present on QUIC short packet headers.
+See {{sec-rtt}}.

+Other information in packet headers is cryptographically obfuscated:

-- packet number: Every packet has an associated packet number; however, this packet number is encrypted, and therefore not of use to on-path observers.
-  This packet number has a fixed location and length in long headers, and an implicit location and encrypted variable length in short headers.
+- packet number: Most packets (with the exception of Version Negotiation and Retry packets) have an associated packet number; however, this packet number is encrypted, and therefore not of use to on-path observers.
+The offset of the packet number is encoded in the header for packets with long headers, while it is implicit (depending on Destination Connection ID length) in short header packets.
+The length of the packet number is cryptographically obfuscated.

-- key phase: The Key Phase bit, present in short headers identifies the key used to encrypt the packet during key rotation.
+- key phase: The Key Phase bit, present in short headers, specifies the keys used to encrypt the packet, supporting key rotation.
+The Key Phase bit is cryptographically obfuscated.

 ## Coalesced Packets {#coalesced}